WaylonWalker/waylonwalker.com/pages/blog/tmux-nav-2021.md

 It's easy to get a long crufty list of sessions running throughout the day.
-Typically this is not too bad on system resources compared to running vscode in every working project, but it does make it more difficult to manage and wade through the sessions list.
-I use a handy shell alias, thats been in my zshrc for quite some time.
+Typically this is not too bad on system resources compared to running vscode in every working project, but it does make it more challenging to manage and wade through the sessions list.
+I use a handy shell alias that's been in my zshrc for quite some time.

 ``` bash
 alias tkill="for s in \$(tmux list-sessions | awk '{print \$1}' | rg ':' -r '' | fzy); do tmux kill-session -t \$s; done;"
 ```

-This is one that I don't have setup with a nice hotkey, but it works for my fingers.
-Most often I pop open a lower split(`M-s`), tkill, and close (`M-x`).
+I don't have this one set up with a nice hotkey, but it works for my fingers.
+I often pop open a lower split(`M-s`), run `tkill`, and close (`M-x`).

 <!-- ![create a new session git-diff switch back to original session with prefix+c-g then use tkill to kill the git-diff session](https://images.waylonwalker.com/tmux-navigation-2021-tkill.gif "tkill example") -->